pomme-clic/s-money-documentation/docs/docs/payment/beneficiaries.md

 <Highlight type="caution">

-When a beneficiary is created, their IBAN is automatically checked and transfers to it unlocked immediatly.
-Only SEPA and French overseas IBAN and will be authorized.
+When a beneficiary is created, its IBAN is automatically checked and a transfer to it unlocked immediatly.
+Only SEPA and French overseas IBAN will be authorized.

 </Highlight>